About the Rose Garden

-Listed as a Unique Venue with the City of Raleigh Parks, Recreation and Cultural Resources Department, the Raleigh Rose Garden is open to the public 7 days a week.
+Listed as a Unique Venue with the City of Raleigh Parks, Recreation and Cultural Resources Department, the Raleigh Rose Garden is open to the public from dawn to dusk, 7 days a week.
 The Raleigh Rose Garden was dedicated in 1951, the finishing touch to the WPA landmark Raleigh Little Theatre campus.
 Since then, the Raleigh Rose Garden has offered a year-round display of roses, trees, and perennials.

 Learn more: A History of The Raleigh Rose Garden